Updated August 2022

 2. Click on Shop on the top menu

-3. Click on Product Promotion in the left menu
+3. Click on Sales Channels in the left menu

 4. Click on the tab Facebook/Instagram Shopping

 The Replace Feed Details is the one you’ll need for the initial setup of your products in the next steps.
 Copy this to your clipboard.

 5. In the Commerce Manager, click Manage from the right-hand side in the Data Sources box

 6. Choose the Data Feed option and press the Next button

 8. Select the Use a URL tab, enter the Replace Feed Details found in your Create account in the box labeled Enter URL and press the Next button

 9. Select Daily in the update schedule on the next screen, choose the time you’d like the feed to be collected each day by Facebook.
 Press the Next button to continue.

 N.B If you make a lot of changes to your products and want Facebook to update and not wait for your daily scheduled time you can request an immediate catalogue refresh in the Product Data Sources area.